SchoolOfCode/bc17-w6-d3-workshop-e2e-testing-with-playwright-toffies/README.md

 At this stage you should have a `playwright.config.js` and an empty `tests` folder.
 Your next task is to write the minimum amount of code needed to create and run a Playwright test.

-- Create a `todos.test.js` file within the `tests` folder.
+- Create a `todos.test.js` file within the `tests` folder.✅
   - Why: This creates a file within which you can put your tests.
-Ending the file with `test.js` lets Playwright know that this JavaScript file contains tests for it to run.
+Ending the file with `test.js` lets Playwright know that this JavaScript file contains tests for it to run.✅
 - Inside the `todos.test.js` file, import `test` from `@playwright/test`
   - Why: `test` is a function located within the Playwright package.
-It allows you to define test cases.
+It allows you to define test cases.✅
-  - If you're stuck on how to import `test` from Playwright, look for examples online or in their documentation.
+  - If you're stuck on how to import `test` from Playwright, look for examples online or in their documentation.✅
-- Call `test` to define a new test named `"practice test should pass"` that doesn't do anything yet.
+- Call `test` to define a new test named `"practice test should pass"` that doesn't do anything yet.✅

   - Why: Calling `test()` with correct arguments registers a new test.
   - If you're stuck on how to use/call `test`, look for examples online or in the Playwright documentation.